National Institutes of Health, HHS.

 Start Supplemental Information

-Background: ICCVAM promotes the development and validation of chemical safety testing methods that protect human health and the environment while replacing, reducing, or refining animal use.
+Background: ICCVAM, a congressionally mandated committee, promotes the development and validation of alternative testing strategies that protect human health and the environment while replacing, reducing, or refining animal use.

 ICCVAM's goals include promotion of national and international partnerships between governmental and nongovernmental groups, including academia, industry, advocacy groups, and other key stakeholders.
 To foster these partnerships ICCVAM initiated annual public forums in 2014 to share information and facilitate direct communication of ideas and suggestions from stakeholders (79 FR 25136).

-Preliminary Agenda and Other Meeting Information: The preliminary agenda, list of discussion topics, ICCVAM roster and other background materials, and public statements submitted prior to the meeting should be posted by May 18, 2016, at http://ntp.niehs.nih.gov/go/iccvamforum-2016.
-Interested individuals are encouraged to visit this Web page to stay abreast of the most current meeting information.
+Preliminary Agenda and Other Meeting Information: The preliminary agenda, list of discussion topics, background materials, ICCVAM roster, and public statements submitted prior to the meeting will be posted by May 17 at http://ntp.niehs.nih.gov/go/iccvamforum-2019.
+Interested individuals are encouraged to visit this web page to stay abreast of the most current meeting information.

-Visitor and security information for visitors to NIH is available at http://www.nih.gov/about/visitor/index.htm.
-Individuals with disabilities who need accommodation to participate in this event should contact Dr. Elizabeth Maull at phone: (919) 316-4668 or email: firstname.lastname@example.org.
+NIH visitor and security information is available at http://www.nih.gov/about/visitor/index.htm.
+Individuals with disabilities who need accommodation to participate in this event should contact Dr. Elizabeth Maull at phone: (984) 287-3157 or email: firstname.lastname@example.org.
 TTY users should contact the Federal TTY Relay Service at 800-877-8339.
 Requests should be made at least five business days in advance of the event.

-Registration for oral public statements will be available onsite, although onsite registration and time allotted for these Start Printed Page 14866statements may be limited based on the number of individuals who register to make statements and available time.
+Registration for oral public statements will be available onsite, although onsite registration and time allotted for these statements may be limited based on the number of individuals who register to make statements and available time.
 If registering onsite and reading from written text, please bring 20 copies of the statement for distribution and to supplement the record.